NeuroBeat

 Strong cognitive function helps us stay mentally sharp, learn new skills and manage daily tasks.
 When cognition is under pressure, people may experience brain fog, poor concentration, or forgetfulness.

-Drumming challenges the brain to focus, remember patterns and stay in time.
+The research below shows how drumming challenges the brain to focus, remember patterns and stay in time.
 Keeping a beat and coordinating rhythms requires active thinking, which helps strengthen attention and mental flexibility over time.

 Autism & ADHD